Matheus096/Matheus096/README.md

 ### 🚀 About Me

 - 💻 Developer passionate about solving problems with code.
+- 🎓 Technician in Internet Informatics and Software Engineer.
 - 🌱 Currently learning more about **Java, Hibernate, Angular**, and testing with **PowerMock**.
 - 🔍 Curious about new technologies and best coding practices.